pft6fk/uploadTest/uploadTest/Server/README.txt

 //things to add to solrschemas:

 //in solrconfig.conf :
-//this libraries are for apache TIKA and they need to be added after luceneMatchVersion
+//this libraries are for apache TIKA and they need to be added after <luceneMatchVersion>9.0</luceneMatchVersion>

   <lib dir="${solr.install.dir:../../../..}/modules/extraction/lib" regex=".*\.jar" />
   <lib dir="${solr.install.dir:../../../..}/modules/clustering/lib/" regex=".*\.jar" />